David Safavian: Prosecution and pardon

 Safavian was indicted October 5, 2005.
 He was accused of making false statements and obstructing investigations into his dealings with Jack Abramoff while serving as chief of staff for the General Services Administration.
 His trial started May 25, 2006.
 He was convicted on four of five felony counts of lying and obstruction on June 20.

 Because Safavian's defense was unfairly limited, the court overturned all four convictions.
 Double jeopardy was applied to at least one charge and an additional specification.
 This left only three of the original five charges for which the prosecution could retry Safavian.

-Safavian was retried and convicted of perjury.
-On October 16, 2009 he was sentenced to a year in prison for lying about his association with Jack Abramoff by U.S. District Judge Paul L. Friedman.
+Safavian was retried and convicted of making false statements under 18 USC 1001.
+On October 16, 2009 he was sentenced to a year in prison for making false statements about his association with Jack Abramoff by U.S. District Judge Paul L. Friedman.
 Friedman deferred the prison reporting date to allow Safavian to be with his pregnant wife when she delivered their child.

+Upon leaving prison, Safavian used his experience to lecture at graduate business schools on ethics and criminal justice.
+He gave lectures at Colgate, Georgetown, George Washington University, George Mason University, Johns Hopkins University, Loyola University Maryland, Villanova, and Virginia Tech.
+In 2014, Safavian was hired as an adjunct professor at the Georgetown University School of Continuing Studies, where he taught ethics in the graduate level real estate program for two years.
+He had his D.C.
+Bar License restored in 2017 after a number of his former students wrote to the DC Bar on his behalf.

-On February 18, 2020 President Trump granted Safavian a Presidential Pardon along with several other convicted criminals.
+On February 18, 2020 President Donald J. Trump granted Safavian a Presidential Pardon along with several others.

+Safavian has become active in advocacy for improving the criminal justice system.
+His focus has been on increasing accountability for the system's results, improving the re-entry process, and fostering public safety.
+Washingtonian Magazine named him one of the most impactful advocates for Criminal Justice and Civil Liberties in Washington, DC, in both 2023 and 2024.

+Safavian has a bachelor's degree in political science from Saint Louis University (1988), a Juris Doctor degree (magna cum laude) from Michigan State University College of Law(Detroit College of Law) (1993), a Masters of Law in Taxation from Georgetown University Law Center (1994), and a Masters of Business Administration from Loyola University Maryland (2014).
+He has had more than 60 op-eds published in newspapers around the country on topics ranging from crime policy to healthcare and politics.